deepfakes1m/deepfakes1m.github.io/content/_index.md

 out the frames (time stamps) in which the manipulation is done.
 The assumption here is that from the perspective of spreading misinformation.

+The dataset used for the two tasks above is the recently proposed AV-Deepfake1M ([Arxiv](http://arxiv.org/abs/2311.15308), [GitHub](https://github.com/ControlNet/AV-Deepfake1M)).

 ## Important Dates

 <table class="table table-striped">